cwise24/nginx_lb/README.md

 # NGINX Plus
-Basic demo with proxy and XFF
+Basic demo with proxy to three upstreams containers.
+To run this same lab with Docker Compose please go to the [Compose](https://github.com/cwise24/nginx_lb/tree/master/Compose) folder.

+The Docker Compose version also uses Prometheus to report and visualize NGINX Plus health metrics from it's API.

 Docker images used
 * richarvey/nginx-php=fpm {upstreams}